John Howlett Bursary in Psychiatric Nursing

 The Prize will be awarded by a selection committee comprising:

-• The Head of the School of Nursing and Midwifery or a nominee,
+• The Head of the School of Health Science or a nominee,

 • A member of academic staff responsible for the coordination of the Graduate Diploma of Nursing course.